EventCalc – FAQs

 Can I cancel a reminder?

 Yes.
-When you first set it up we will send you an email or text message with a link that you need to follow to finalize the set up.
+When you first set it up we will send you an email or text message with a link that will verify that you are actually requesting the reminder.
 This lets us know that you own the email address or phone number.
-If you don’t follow the link we send you, the reminders will be canceled.
+If you don’t verify a reminder we will cancel it.
 Once you have verified your email or phone number, you can cancel any remaining reminders after we send you the first one.
 There will be a link included in that message that will let you cancel any remaining reminders.

 I didn’t get the email/text message to verify my reminders.
 What do I do?